YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not change medicated shampoo routines casually during the final days before surgery.
 A shampoo that helps one scalp may irritate another, especially when it is used too often or close to surgery day.
 Ketoconazole, selenium sulfide, zinc pyrithione, coal tar, salicylic acid, and steroid scalp solutions all need context.

-If you already use a prescription or strong anti-dandruff product, tell the clinic the exact name, strength, frequency, and last use.
+If you already use a prescription or strong dandruff product, share the exact name, strength, frequency, and last use.
 Product permission is only part of the decision.
 The more useful detail is whether the skin is stable without it, whether stopping it triggers a flare, and whether using it too close to surgery could irritate the scalp.

-If ketoconazole is part of your routine, ketoconazole shampoo after hair transplant has stricter timing rules than pre-surgery scalp control.
-Before surgery, the decision is more individual: keep the scalp controlled without creating new irritation.
+If ketoconazole is part of your routine, ketoconazole shampoo after hair transplant has stricter timing rules after grafts are placed than it has before surgery.
+Before surgery, the decision is more individual and the goal is to keep the scalp controlled without creating new irritation.

-Could psoriasis, eczema, or scarring alopecia change the plan?
+Psoriasis, eczema, and scarring alopecia change the plan

 Psoriasis may create thick scale, bleeding from scratching, soreness, and flare cycles.
 Eczema may mean a weak skin barrier, contact allergy, or product sensitivity.
 Scarring alopecia, including lichen planopilaris and other scarring alopecia patterns, can destroy follicles and change candidacy completely.